inference-labs-inc/bits/bits/BIT-000X-proof-of-weights.md

 - `weights_verification_key`

   This hyperparameter stores the cryptographic verification key unique to the incentive mechanism created by the owner of the subnet.
-Blockchain validators will use the value of this hyperparameter during proof verification, to attest validator supplied proofs against.
+Blockchain validators will use the value of this hyperparameter during proof verification, to attest validator supplied proofs.

 - `valid_proof_value`